A 4-Step Mindful Breathing Exercise

 Continue this way, paying attention to the in-breath and out-breath for a few minutes.

-This exercise was adapted from associate professor of psychology at Fuller Theological Seminary, Joey Fung’s mindfulness breathing practice.
+Note: This exercise was adapted from associate professor of psychology at Fuller Theological Seminary, Joey Fung’s mindfulness breathing practice.
 Download this practice here.